Action - A good start in life

 Project participation and governance structure confirmed (February 2016) [complete]

-- Project sector reference meeting monthly, good engagement.
+- First project sector Reference Group monthly meeting held, with good engagement.

 Draft project plan including communications and engagement (February 2016) [complete]